It's the U.S.-Canadian border gateway for terrorists.

 They point out Democrats have to win the election.

-I the the tumult and the chaos and the real disorder and angst and even anger simmering underneath the cover of everything is over there on the Democratic Party side.
+The tumult and the chaos and the real disorder and angst and even anger simmering underneath the cover of everything is over there on the Democratic Party side.

-And because uh they only recognize that when it gets to a breaking point in the drive-by media, and then they'll start doing stories on advice, how to change fortunes and so forth.
+And because they only recognize that when it gets to a breaking point in the drive-by media, and then they'll start doing stories on advice, how to change fortunes and so forth.

-Uh because don't you know?
+Because don't you know?

 That's the natural order of things.